 7. Piling can result in risks to groundwater quality from, for example, mobilising contamination, drilling through different aquifers and creating preferential pathways.
 Thus it should be demonstrated that any proposed piling will not result in contamination of groundwater.
-If Piling is proposed, a Piling Risk Assessment must be submitted, written in accordance with EA guidance document "Piling and Penetrative Ground Improvement Methods on Land Affected by Contamination: Guidance on Pollution Prevention.
+If Piling is proposed, a Piling Risk Assessment must be submitted, written in accordance with EA guidance document "Piling and Penetrative Ground Improvement Methods on Land Affected by oexcavated materials that are recovered via a treatment operation can be re-used on-site providing they are treated to a standard such that they fit for purpose and unlikely to cause pollution otreated materials can be transferred between sites as part of a hub and cluster project osome naturally occurring clean material can be transferred directly between sites.

+Contamination: Guidance on Pollution Prevention.
 National Groundwater & Contaminated Land Centre report NC/99/73".